 She cared passionately about social order and social obligations, and was hostile to the egoistic hedonism of the Sixties.
 In inspecting the use of the word “society”, she was behaving like the scientist which, by education, she was.
 “What is this substance made of?” she was asking, and she tried to supply the answer.
 Once people understood that society was made up of them, rather than having some mysterious independent existence, they would have more sense of their obligations, more care for their neighbour.

 Charles Moore.
 “No Such Thing as Society: a good time to ask what Margaret Thatcher really meant.”

 But society is not just “made up of them.”
 For Durkheim, there are social constraints, laws, traditions, institutions, etc., that no human being created.
 Herbert Spencer and the Utilitarian philosophers only saw collections of individuals who enter into contracts.
-But we must consider social action, not merely human action.
+They somehow overlooked the fact that we born into families and that socialization precedes the emergence of real individuality.
+Thus, for Durkheim, we must consider social action, not merely human action.
 In an article on Luhmann and Durkheim in Journal of Classical Sociology , Éva Debray wrote,

 Against Spencer, Durkheim (2013) argues that, without “social action, properly so termed” (p.
 160), no social order is possible.
 On the one hand, Durkheim highlights similarities between his analysis of modern societies and Spencer’s examination of “industrial societies,” both of which stress the differentiation of functions, or the “division of labour” that characterizes them and the corresponding decrease in homogenizing social control.
 On the other hand, Durkheim states that Spencer wrongly infers from this that the “social harmony” of industrial societies could rest on the unconstrained pursuit of one’s own interest, making exchange a source of order in its own right. . . .